Introduction

 Back to navigational menu entry 28

-Summary: Page titles must be sufficiently descriptive.
+Summary: Page titles (and titles for documents of various types) must be sufficiently descriptive.

 Detection: Page titles need to be manually reviewed.